TotalVariation/TotalVariation/README.md

     <img align='right' width='320' src='https://github-readme-stats.vercel.app/api?username=TotalVariation&show_icons=true&hide_rank=true&hide_title=true&theme=vue-dark'>
 </a>

-:wave: Hi, I'm Xin Cai, having a keen interest in Computer Vision, Generative Modelling, Multimodal Learning, Time Series Analysis, Earth Observation & Remote Sensing, and Medical Image Analysis.
+:wave: Hi, I'm Xin Cai, and I am keenly interested in computer vision, generative modelling, and multimodal learning.
 I am committed to bridging the gap between academic research and practical applications that make a real-world impact.
 I firmly believe in the democratization of cutting-edge technologies and open source as the key to creating a more equitable and inclusive society.
 It would be my greatest pleasure to see my work benefit you in any way.
-Find more information on my [Personal Website](https://totalvariation.github.io/)
+Please find more information on my [Personal Website](https://totalvariation.github.io/)

 :smiley: Thank you for reading my profile.